-Fast-forward to 2020, we can see thousands of premium publishers refreshing the ads on their sites.
+Fast-forward to today, we can see thousands of premium publishers refreshing the ads on their sites.
 What has changed?

-The standard of Refreshing Ads.
+The standard of refreshing ads.

 Table of Contents

-- What is Ad Refresh?
+What Is Ad Refresh?

 Will Refreshing Ads Reduce the CPM?